 But the good news was followed by discouraging news.

 “We had to put our fertility treatments and pregnancy plans on hold,” says Mandy.

-Dr. Chapman said conception was out of the question until there was a complete reversal of her endometrial cancer.
+Her gynecologic oncologist told her conception was out of the question until there was a complete reversal of her endometrial cancer.
 To treat the cancer, she placed a device in Mandy’s uterus that releases the hormone progesterone.

 Ups and downs of endometrial cancer